Notice of Privacy Practices

 National Security and Intelligence Activities

-We may release a participant’s protected health information to authorized federal officials for intelligence, counterintelligence, and other national security activities authorized by law.
+We may release PHI and SUD records to authorized federal officials for intelligence, counterintelligence, and other national security activities authorized by law.

 Inmates

-If a participant is an inmate of a correctional institution or is under the custody of a law enforcement official, we may disclose a participant’s protected health information to the correctional institution or law enforcement official, if necessary (1), for the institution to provide a participant with health care; (2), to protect a participant’s health and safety or the health and safety of others; or (3), for the safety and security of the correctional institution.
+If a participant is an inmate of a correctional institution or under custody of law enforcement, we may disclose PHI and SUD records to the institution or official if necessary to provide health care, protect health/safety, or for safety/security of the institution.

 Research